Easy Italian Pasta e Fagioli Soup (Pasta & Bean Soup)

 • Canned tomatoes: diced, crushed, or homemade puree.

-• Pasta, small shapes like ditalini, orzo, or stars
+• Pasta, ditalini, orzo, or stars

-• Greens, such as kale or spinach, add them at the end.
+• Greens, such as kale or spinach.

 A wooden spoon stirs finely diced carrots, celery, and onions in a pot with a red handle—classic ingredients sizzling for an easy Italian soup like Pasta e Fagioli.
 The veggies are brightly colored, viewed from above in this early cooking stage.